MahsaShokouhi/Future_Sales_Prediction/README.md

 ## Exploratory Data Analysis

-Since the goal is to predict monthly sales, the daily records were aggregated to obtain monthly sales of each product at each store: sales_item_shop (target variable).
+Since the goal was to predict monthly sales, the daily records were aggregated to obtain monthly sales of each product at each store: sales_item_shop (target variable).

-The following figure shows plots of 3 different products at 3 different stores, which shows a different sales pattern for each case in terms of sales frequency and seasonality.
+The following figure shows plots of sales of3 different products at 3 different stores over the duration of 34 months, which shows a different sales pattern for each case in terms of sales frequency and seasonality.
+The right-most plot for example, shows that the item was sold only in the first 6 months.

 ![Figure1](/images/fig1.png)

 The autocorrelation of the monthy sales was estimated uing 12 lags (months).
-The following figure shows plots of correlation of each month's sales with previous months' sales(up to 12 previous month).
-As can be seen, montly sales has strongest correlaiton with previous month's sales and the correaltion decreases over longer period of time.
+The following figure shows plots of correlation of each month's sales with previous months' sales (up to 12 previous month).
+As can be seen, monthly sales is highly correlaited with previous month's sales and decreases over longer period of time.

 ![Figure2](/images/fig2.png)